apigee/streetcarts-tutorial/streetcarts/README.md

 * `invoke.sh` CURRENTLY BROKEN tests your APIs.
 You can always run `invoke.sh` by calling it directly.
 As you develop your APIs, you'll call `invoke.sh` many many times.
 * `streetcarts-build.sh` runs the Maven sync/deploy operations.
 Covered in another [README](https://github.com/apigee/docs-sandbox/tree/master/apps/streetcarts/proxies/src/gateway).
 This one is in `smartcarts/proxies/src/gateway`.

+#### Sync and Deploy using Maven

+Maven is used to sync to GitHub and deploy to Edge.
+To set things up, follow this [README](https://github.com/apigee/docs-sandbox/tree/master/apps/streetcarts/proxies/src/gateway).

+**Tip:** Because the main Maven build script takes a long time to run, it's handy to hack `build_streetcarts.sh` into separate scripts, one for each of the proxies.
+For example, `build_users.sh`, `build_data_manager.sh`, and so on.

 #### Set up and provision

 1. Clone the docs-sandbox .